 Unfortunately, no transportation system is foolproof.
 No matter what steps are taken to ensure safety, accidents happen.
-In fact, on occasion we see news stories about serious school bus crashes and resulting personal injuries.
+In fact, on occasion, we see news stories about serious school bus crashes and resulting in personal injuries.

 But how common are these school bus accidents?
 Is it something a parent really needs to worry about?
 And are the riders on the bus the only people that suffer personal injuries and death?
 We’ll address those questions in this article.

 School Buses Are Generally Very Safe

 The great news is that school-related transportation boasts a great track record.
 According to the National Highway Traffic Safety Administration (NHTSA), 320,874 fatal motor vehicle accidents occurred from 2007 to 2016.
 That includes all types of vehicles.
 Only 1,147 of those crashes were related to school transportation.
 (While most school transportation involves America’s iconic buses, the statistics include any vehicle being used for school-related transportation).

 During the same time period, 1,282 people died in crashes related to school transportation.
 That averages out to 128 fatalities per year.
 Only 9 percent of those who died were actual occupants of the school transportation vehicle.
 Twenty percent of the people killed were not even in a vehicle – such as pedestrians and bicyclists, who were struck by a school-related vehicle.
 School-aged children represented only 281 of the deaths.
 They died in the following ways:

 - 116 were riding in non-school transportation vehicles

 - 8 were pedal cyclists